Manta-Network/docs/docs/learn/PrivatePayment.md

 To satisfy this constraint, `Alice` will generate two kinds of certificates, _UTXOs_ and _void numbers_.

-A _UTXO_ or _Unspent Transation Output_, is a certificate for the future spending of one of the receivers of a transaction.
+A _UTXO_ or _Unspent Transaction Output_, is a certificate for the future spending of one of the receivers of a transaction.
 It is used in some public ledger protocols in the following way:

 1. Prove that `Alice` owns one of the current UTXOs
 2. Drop `Alice`'s UTXO from the `Ledger`